jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/04-LoadImages.md

 from adafruit_display_shapes.rect import Rect
 ```

 And creating the shapes.
-The sizes and positions are based on experimentation.
+The sizes and positions are based on experimentation, so don't feel bad if it takes a few tries to get everything in the right place.

 ```python
 pupil = Circle(